 The last record of a Wedgwood Community Club meeting was in May 1971.
 At the meeting, attendees were updated on what was happening with the Shearwater Project, which was then wending its way through the court system.
 There was nothing for the community club to do but wait for the case to be settled.
 By the end of 1971, no one was contributing any Wedgwood news items to the Lake City Star and there were no further signs of any activities of a Wedgwood Community Club.
 It is my belief that in addition to factors such as the economic crisis of the Boeing Bust years, the Wedgwood Community Club was killed by the decades-long, vicious wrangling of the Shearwater fight.
 In the early days of the community club, serious issues had been addressed but there were also activities for children, family picnics and interesting speakers at the meetings.
 By 1970 the meetings were not enjoyable.
 Only lawyers could understand what was going on at the community club because the talk was all of court fights and appeals to City Council.

-From 1971 to 1986 people in Wedgwood participated in PTA, churches and service groups such as Scouts, but there was no community club or other activist organization concerned with neighborhood issues.
+From 1971 to 1987 people in Wedgwood participated in PTA, churches and service groups such as Scouts, but there was no community club or other activist organization concerned with neighborhood issues.
 In 1986 Frank and Dorothy Brancato became alarmed when they saw trees being cut down and lots cleared for the building of “skinny houses” in Wedgwood on subdivided lots.
 The Brancatos found no advocacy group for land use issues, including preservation of Wedgwood’s renowned tree canopy.
-The Brancatos visited and observed new community councils in nearby neighborhoods such as Maple Leaf and organized a community council for Wedgwood.
-The Wedgwood Community Council continues today on the foundation of the original bylaws of 1986 with only slight modifications.
+The Brancatos visited and observed new community councils in nearby neighborhoods such as Maple Leaf and in March 1987 they organized a community council for Wedgwood.
+The Wedgwood Community Council continues today on the foundation of the original bylaws of 1987 with only slight modifications.
 Community councils throughout the city are volunteer organizations under the umbrella of Seattle’s Department of Neighborhoods.

 Properties turned over to the bank